hov1417/unique-ipv4-counter/Readme.md

 so I decided to stick to my implementation.

 #### Work Stealing Execution
 I tried using ForkJoinPool, which did not help.
 It's faster when code manages work stealing.

+#### Per Thread Bitset
+Storing bitset per thread without atomics, then combining and adding.

+I also tried storing in an array per chunk then locking global bitset and adding all values.

 ## Results